captainkoopa420/Verdant-Minds/VERDANT_LICENSE_APPENDIX.md

 # 🌿 VERDANT LICENSE APPENDIX
 ### *An Addendum of Ethical Intent for Recursive Intelligence Systems*

-This appendix supplements the MIT License for the TrueAlphaSpiral / Verdant SRCs.
+This appendix supplements the MIT License for the Verdant SRCs.

 ---